KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 ------

-The atoms that will be further used to specify the components of a species must be declared in an section, e.g.:
+The atoms that will be further used to specify the components of a species must be declared in an :command:`#ATOMS` section, e.g.:

 .. code-block:: console